AndrewPoppe/REDCap-PRO/README.md

 - REDCap Survey Auth

 ### How does it work?
-REDCapPRO provides a means for study participants to log in to REDCap surveys using a username created by REDCapPRO and a password that they choose for themselves.
+**REDCapPRO** provides a means for study participants to log in to REDCap surveys using a username created by **REDCapPRO** and a password that they choose for themselves.
 This password is not known to any other person (including study staff and REDCap admins).

-<u>These are the steps required to collect data using REDCapPRO:</u>
+<u>These are the steps required to collect data using **REDCapPRO**:</u>

 1. Enable the module in the REDCap system
 2. Enable the module in a REDCap project
-3. **Register:** A staff member of the study registers a participant with REDCapPRO
+3. **Register:** A staff member of the study registers a participant with **REDCapPRO**
    * The participant is registered system-wide.
 They use the same username and password for all REDCapPRO surveys in this REDCap system regardless of which REDCap project the survey belongs to.
 4. **Enroll:** The study staff member then enrolls the participant in this particular REDCap project
 5. Survey invitations can then be sent to the participant using REDCap survey distribution tools like normal.
-Participants will need to log in with their REDCapPRO username and password to access the survey.
-Because the login credentials are not tied to a specific record, public surveys are compatible with REDCapPRO.
+Participants will need to log in with their **REDCapPRO** username and password to access the survey.
+Because the login credentials are not tied to a specific record, public surveys are compatible with **REDCapPRO**.

+### What is the process like for participants?
+* Upon registration with **REDCapPRO**, the participant will receive an email with a link to set their password.
+* When the participant clicks a link to start a survey in a **REDCapPRO** project, they will see a login screen and will need to supply their username and password.
+* They have the option to be sent a password reset email, a username reminder email, and/or an email address reminder email from the login screen.

 ## Installation
 * This External Module should be installed via the REDCapREPO